talhaazhar/web-components/README.md

   **rit-glossary1** and **glossary-search**

 ### Usage
 Web Components make life a lot easier.
-For example, the code below represents the efforts required to create a glossary entry with a web-component:
+For example, the code below represents the efforts required to create a glossary entry without a web-component:

 ``` html
 <div class="term w1">